1extra largecooking bag, such as Reynold's cooking bags for turkeys

 When the turkey is done, transfer the drippings from the baking bag or pan to a saucepan through a strainer.

 If your turkey came with a gravy packet, use it with the drippings from the turkey according to the packet instructions.

-If it did not come with a gravy packet, combine ½ cup warm water and 2 tablespoon flour in a glass jar with a tight-fitting lid.
+If it did not come with a gravy packet, combine ½ cup warm water and 2 Tbsp. flour in a glass jar with a tight-fitting lid.
 Tighten the lid and shake vigorously until the flour is dissolved.
 Add to drippings.

 Heat the drippings, stirring frequently, until gravy is thickened.
 If you need to stretch your gravy, add all or part of a can of chicken broth.

 Pour the gravy through a strainer into a gravy boat to remove any lumps.